 Jersey WaterCheck does not provide current information.
 Metric descriptions explain this.
 Your system might have already resolved any compliance or violation issue.
 For drinking water systems, Jersey WaterCheck provides links to the New Jersey Department of Environmental Protection's (NJDEP) Drinking Water Watch for more current information.
-Please see the relevant consumer confidence report in the individual system page and connect with your system to learn more.
+Please see the link to the relevant consumer confidence report in the individual system page and then connect with your system to learn more.